liveaverage/cloudera-optimization/README.md

 # cloudera-optimization
-Quick playbooks to configure CDH optimizations
+Quick playbooks to configure CDH optimizations without using roles.